akquinet/oxidized-exporter/README.md

 ## Installation

-You can install the Oxidized Prometheus Exporter either by downloading pre-built binaries, building it from the source, or by using a pre-built container.
+You can install the Oxidized Prometheus Exporter either by downloading pre-built binaries, building it from source, or by using a pre-built container.

 The exporter should run behind a reverse proxy, as it does not support TLS and authentication!